 "'The ragtag and bobtail of the fiction parade': Pulp Magazine Fiction and the

 Literary Marketplace."
 Scorned Literature: Essays on the History and Criticism of

 Popular Mass-Produced Fiction in America.
 Ed.
 Lydia Schurman and Deidre Johnson.

 Greenwood P, 2001.
 123-45.

 Book and Exhibition Reviews

-*Rev. of Emily Dickinson and the Religous Imagination by Linda Freedman, Uncertain Chances: Science, Skepticism, and Belief in Nineteenth-Century American Literature by Maurice Lee, and Secularism in Antebellum America: With Reference to Ghosts, Protestant Subcultures, Machines, and their Metaphors; Featuring Discussion of Mass Media, Moby-Dick, Spirituality, Phrenology, Anthropology, Sing Sing State Penitentiary, and Sex with the New Motive Power by John Lardas Modern.
-American Literature 85.4, forthcoming Dec.
-2013.
+Rev. of Emily Dickinson and the Religious Imagination by Linda Freedman, Uncertain Chances: Science, Skepticism, and Belief in Nineteenth-Century American Literature by Maurice Lee, and Secularism in Antebellum America: With Reference to Ghosts, Protestant Subcultures, Machines, and their Metaphors; Featuring Discussion of Mass Media, Moby-Dick, Spirituality, Phrenology, Anthropology, Sing Sing State Penitentiary, and Sex with the New Motive Power by John Lardas Modern.
+American Literature 85.4 (Dec.
+2013): 821-24.